k4deng/facts-gradechecker/readme.md

 # About
 FACTS Grade Checker is a simple little program to check the grades of someone using FACTS (RenWeb) at their school and update them of changes.
-All of the functions and routes are labeled at `site.com/` and have links to those pages.
+All the functions and routes are labeled at `site.com/` and have links to those pages.

 The program can
 * check your grades and show them to you (`/overview`)